Unitary representations of real reductive groups: Jantzen filtrations and Hermitian forms

 \item Suppose that $J(\Gamma)$ admits a nonzero invariant or $c$-invariant Hermitian form $\langle,\rangle_1$.
 Extend this to a rational family of invariant forms $\langle,\rangle_t$ as in Proposition \ref{prop:meromorphic}.
 Then there are nondegenerate invariant forms

 defined by

 \end{enumerate} \end{proposition}

-\begin{proof}[Sketch of proof] For the finiteness of the filtrations, recall that $I(\Gamma)$ has a finite number $N$ of irreducible composition factors.
+\begin{proof} For the finiteness of the filtrations, recall that $I(\Gamma)$ has a finite number $N$ of irreducible composition factors.
 Choose some irreducible representation $\mu_i$ of $K$ ($1\le i \le N$) appearing in each of these composition factors, and let $E\subset V(\Lambda)$ be the sum of the $\mu_i$-isotypic subspaces, a finite-dimensional space.
 By the choice of the $\mu_i$,

 Because they respect the action of $K$, the intertwining operators $L_t$ must preserve $E$.
 If we apply Lemma \ref{lemma:jantzenfilt} to the restrictions of $L_t$ to $E$, we conclude that (for large $R$), $I_{\quo}(\Gamma)^R \cap E = 0$.
 By \eqref{eq:finitedim}, it follows that $I_{\quo}(\Gamma)^R = 0$.
 The rest of (1) is similar.
 Part (2) is part of the Langlands classification Theorem \ref{thm:LC}.
 Part (3) is immediate from Lemma \ref{lemma:jantzenfilt}, applied separately to each (finite-dimensional) $K$-isotypic subspace.